What is self administration?

-• help you understand the purpose of your medicines
+• help you understand what your medicines are for;

 What does it involve?